Top Things to Do With Your Kids in MankatoVisit Mankato

 WOW!
 Zone Family Entertainment Center

 The games are on at WOW!
 Zone Family Entertainment Center.
-Start with a family bowling match and enjoy weekday specials like $3 bowling or $9.95 unlimited bowling.
+Start with a family bowling match and enjoy weekday specials like $3 bowling or $10.99 unlimited bowling, laser tag, and mini golf.
 The alleys, lit up with black lights and sound effects, give families a one-of-a-kind psychedelic experience as they knock down pins with neon bowling balls.
 Other adventures include black light laser tag, miniature golf and an arcade room (considered the largest of its kind in the area) with more than 40 games from classic pinball machines and Skee-ball to newer features.
 Come hungry: There’s plenty of kid-friendly meals like pizza and hamburgers for everyone.

 CityArt Walking Sculpture Tour